samsuh/2025-learnings/README.md

 EL set up and running.
 CL set up and running.

 Validator next.
 Get validator client up and running before depositing eth.
+Done.
+It takes ~12 days for the entry queue.
+So I have to wait til then, but then make sure to have everything up and running when that timer hits 0.
+I should find how to put it on my calendar as a reminder.